Samsontedla/AirBnB_clone/README.md

 (hbnb) quit
 $
 ```
-### shell should work like this in non-interactive mode:
+### Console should work like this in non-interactive mode:
 ```Python
 $ echo "help" | ./console.py
 (hbnb)